 Here's an example of a properly formatted PowerPoint citation for a bibliography in APA format (based on a fictitious source):

-[PowerPoint slides].
-Retrieved August 1, 2018, from http://anytownconsulting.com/ppt/graphics-sell.html
+Perez, J. (February 2018).
+How to Design Graphics That Sell With Examples [PowerPoint slides].
+Retrieved August 1, 2018, from https://anytownconsulting.com/ppt/graphics-sell.html

 If you've got other types of sources you need to cite in APA Style or if you've got questions about APA style, you can find answers on the APA Style site.